cschreib/kmos-scripts/README.md

 However if any other file is missing, the reduction cannot proceed and "make_calib.sh" will tell you so.

 4) To actually reduce the data, you can go inside each "calib-XX" directory and run the "reduce.sh" script.
-Alternatively, if you want to reduce everything in one command, you can copy the attached "reduce_calib.sh" file into the working directory, run it and go get a coffee.
+Alternatively, if you want to reduce everything in one command, you can copy the "reduce_calib.sh" file into the working directory, run it and go get a coffee.
 ```bash
 chmod +x reduce_calib.sh
 ./reduce_calib.sh